philanderson888/gospel-for-asia-messaging-system/README.md

 3. This two-factor verification helps prevent unauthorized access
 4. Only verified sponsors can access the communication platform

+## 📖 User Guide

+### For Administrators

+Administrators have full access to manage users and oversee the system.
+Here's what you can do:

+1. **Dashboard Overview**
+   - View real-time statistics for all user types
+   - Monitor pending approvals
+   - Access management sections for each user type

+2. **User Management**
+   - Approve or reject new user registrations
+   - View and manage administrators
+   - View and manage missionaries
+   - View and manage sponsors
+   - View and manage Bridge of Hope centers
+   - Remove users when necessary

+3. **Bridge of Hope Center Management**
+   - Review and approve Bridge of Hope center registrations
+   - Edit center details (name and ID)
+   - Monitor center associations with missionaries

+4. **Security Features**
+   - Approve new administrator requests
+   - Monitor user activities
+   - Ensure data integrity

+### For Missionaries

+Missionaries serve at Bridge of Hope centers, providing education and spiritual guidance.
+Here's how to use the system:

+1. **Registration**
+   - Sign up as a missionary
+   - Optionally provide your Bridge of Hope center details
+   - Wait for administrator approval

+2. **Profile Management**
+   - Update your Bridge of Hope center association
+   - Manage your center name and ID
+   - View your approval status

+3. **Center Association**
+   - Link your account to a Bridge of Hope center
+   - Update center details when needed
+   - Maintain connection with your assigned center

+### For Bridge of Hope Centers

+Bridge of Hope centers are the physical locations where children receive education and care:

+1. **Registration**
+   - Register with your center's email address
+   - Provide your official Bridge of Hope Center ID (required)
+   - Add your center's name
+   - Wait for administrator approval

+2. **Center Management**
+   - Update your center's name and ID when needed
+   - Maintain accurate center information
+   - Connect with assigned missionaries

+### For Sponsors

+Sponsors support children through the Bridge of Hope program:

+1. **Registration Requirements**
+   - Valid email address
+   - Sponsor ID (from welcome letter)
+   - Child ID (from welcome letter)
+   - Both IDs are required for registration

+2. **Account Management**
+   - View your sponsorship details
+   - Maintain your connection to your sponsored child
+   - Update your profile information

 ## 🚀 Features

 ### Authentication & Authorization